khtarnas/Anticipating_Novelty/README.md

 # Current Status:

+on Jan.
+9: Now successfully retrieving data from the MongoDb database, not fully displaying it, need to finish that logic in client/src/views/writing/all_writings_view.js

 on Dec.
 28: Added a cluster on MongoDb, successfully connectd to it and added data.
 TODO: currently is creating a new collection rather than adding to a preexisting one.

 on Nov.
 29: Created the foundation of the application with a working and connected front and backend.
 Started added style and other additions.
 Next step: just added the writing model.
 Create a way to add a new writing and to view it.
 AND/OR get hosting set up.